theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/metadata-access-via-http.md

 ```
 Product version

-You can find out the current verion numbers by using the following HTTP requests:
+You can find out the current version numbers by using the following HTTP requests:
 ```
 http://localhost:8065/CurrentVersion
 http://localhost:8065/ProductVersionHistory